Macdonald Campus: Programs

 The faculty offers a variety of degree programs at the undergraduate level leading to a B.Sc. degree in either Agricultural and Environmental Sciences (AgEnvSc), Food Science (FoodSc) or Nutritional Sciences (NutrSci), or a B.Eng degree in Bioresource Engineering (BREE).
 In addition, M.Sc., M.Sc.
 Applied and Ph.D. programs are offered in the areas of Agricultural Sciences, Biological Sciences, Bioresource Engineering, Biotechnology, Environmental Sciences, Food Science, and Nutritional Sciences.
 The Faculty offers some Graduate Certificates and Diplomas.
 The Faculty also offers some post-baccalaureate certificates: Certificate in Ecological Agriculture, Certificate in Food Science and Diploma in the Environment.

+Library services

+Located in the Barton Building, the Macdonald Campus Library is a specialized branch of the McGill Library system.

+Its services and programs support the students and faculty of the Faculty of Agricultural and Environmental Sciences, the School of Dietetics and Human Nutrition, the Institute of Parasitology, the Morgan Arboretum, and the Macdonald Farm.

+The Macdonald Campus Library also offers a seed library service, which allows McGill students and faculty to borrow, grow, and return heirloom and local seeds.

 Coat of arms

 The Macdonald Campus coat of arms honours Sir William Macdonald, the major benefactor of McGill's agricultural college:

 The colour of the field (gold) and the arm holding a cross (red) are from the second quarter of the arms of Sir William Macdonald, the tobacco manufacturer and philanthropist, who founded the College.
 His armorial bearings derived from the fact that he was a grandson of John, eighth Macdonald of Glenaladale.
 Until the 1930s, Macdonald College used Sir William's achievement as one quarter of the College arms.
 The two red martlets and the open book with its motto are from the arms of McGill University.
 The clover leaves (also gold) signify fertility and their three segments suggest the three purposes of the Campus, i.e. agriculture, service and food.